 On the one hand, we all want our individual liberties and freedom to lead fruitful, productive lives.
-But being a community of individuals, we also need a set of rules called laws to guarantee those freedoms.
-But how much is enough and at what point is too much?
-The Rule of Law Seminar provides an engaging forum for those getting their first taste in the ideas of liberty to explore this essential topic.
+But being a community of individuals, we also need laws to guarantee those freedoms.
+But how much is enough and at what point is it too much?

 Foundations of Liberty: The Rule of Law